 In January 1971, Baptist Missionary Association Theological Seminary became an associate member of the Association of Theological Schools in the United States and Canada.
 In January 2006 the Commission on Accrediting of ATS granted candidacy status to the Graduate Studies Division and accreditation in January 2008.
-The following degree programs are approved: Master of Divinity, Master of Arts in Church Ministries, Master of Arts (Pastoral Theology), and Master of Arts (Religion).
+The following degree programs are approved: Master of Divinity, Master of Arts in Church Ministries, Master of Arts in Disciple Making, Master of Arts (Pastoral Theology), and Master of Arts (Religion).
 The Commission contact information is: The Commission on Accrediting of the Association of Theological Schools in the United States and Canada, 10 Summit Park Drive, Pittsburgh, PA 15275, USA; Telephone: 412-788-6505; Fax: 412-788-6510; Website: www.ats.edu.